Holzhaus/libcmmk/PROTOCOL.md

 The payload of this packet is fairly obvious since it's in ASCII and also displayed literally in the control software.

+### 12 20: Firmware Version

+Requests the firmware version.

+Response payload is the firmware version in UTF16LE, starting at offset `08` and ending at `22` for a total length of 26 bytes, padded with `00` to reach that length before filling the rest of the packet with `ff`.

+The payload of this packet is fairly obvious since it's in UTF16 and also displayed literally in the control software.

 ### 40 20: (Unclear)